The School of Pharmacy

-The School of Pharmacy admissions committee, consisting of at least 2 faculty members from each department and representation from the office of the dean, determines admissions.
+The School of Pharmacy admissions committee, consisting of at least 2 faculty members from each department and representation from the Deans office, determines admissions.
 A file consisting of the required documentation is created for each applicant when the application is received.
 Consideration is given to a student’s grade-point average overall and in all science courses in the pre-pharmacy curriculum.
 The average grade point of previous entering classes has been 3.5 or higher.
 Good scholarship is considered a predictor of success in the pharmacy curriculum.
 However, good communication skills, emotional maturity, leadership ability, professional attitude, an understanding of the pharmacy profession, work experience in a pharmacy, and interest in service to the community are also important.
 These additional skills may outweigh very high grades or choice of pre-pharmacy courses.
 Applicant PCAT scores also are considered in the admission process.
 Admission is competitive and depends on the number of applications received and the qualifications of the applicants.

 Doctor of Pharmacy Degree Requirements

 The Doctor of Pharmacy degree requires completion of all of the required pre-pharmacy and professional courses and a total of 208 credit hours with an overall and professional grade-point average of at least 2.5.